Languages, Literatures, and Cultures

 Self-Directed Language Acquisition Program (SDLAP)

-All students begin the program in SDLC 110 or SWAH 110.
+All students begin the program in SDLC 110.
 SDLAP courses do not fulfill the COM 2 requirement.
 It is strongly advised that students complete COM 2 before entering the program.